Hydrogen Energy Supply Chain – Pilot Project

 - the hydrogen gas will be transported in a high-pressure road tube trailer to pilot hydrogen liquefaction and loading facilities under construction at BlueScope’s existing industrial site at nearby Western Port (Port of Hastings).
 The existing birth at the BlueScope site is suitable to allow the safe loading of liquefied hydrogen.
 No new dredging or other waterworks are required.
 The liquefaction facility will liquefy the hydrogen gas by cooling it to -253°C and reducing it to 1/800th of its gaseous volume.

 - the hydrogen will be liquefied at the Port of Hastings, loaded and shipped to Kobe, in Japan, by a specially developed hydrogen marine carrier built by KHI, for which the naming (‘Suiso Frontier’) and launch ceremony was held in December 2019.
 The Suiso Frontier is the world’s first marine carrier to transport liquid hydrogen.
 It is approximately 116 metres long and 19 metres wide and will use a cryogenic storage tank with vacuum insulation to contain the liquid hydrogen.
-Installation of the storage tank occurred in March 2020 and the carrier underwent operational testing successfully in the coastal waters of Japan in October 2020, with the first voyage from Japan to Australia in 2021.
+Installation of the storage tank occurred in March 2020 and the carrier underwent operational testing successfully in the coastal waters of Japan in October 2020, with the first voyage from Japan to Australia towards the end of 2021.

 - the liquefied hydrogen will be unloaded and stored at Kobe in Japan.